NorChainOfficial/norchain-sdk/apps/landing/COMPONENT_MAP.md

 ┌─────────────────────────────────────────────────────────┐
 │  FAQ (5 Categories, 15+ Questions)                      │
 │  1️⃣ General (3 questions)                               │
-│     ▸ What is Xaheen Chain?                             │
+│     ▸ What is NorChain Chain?                             │
 │     ▸ How different from Ethereum?                      │
 │     ▸ Is it decentralized?                              │
 │                                                          │